gmtribe/launchpad-CCA/docs/autogen/src/README.md

 ```

 **Sweeping Rules:**

-- `sweepCurrency()`: Only callable by funds recipient, only for graduated auctions, must be before claim block
+  - `sweepCurrency()`: Only callable after auction ends, only for graduated auctions
   - `sweepUnsoldTokens()`: Callable by anyone after auction ends
-- For graduated auctions: sweeps `totalSupply - totalCleared` tokens
+  - For graduated auctions: sweeps no tokens (all were sold)
   - For non-graduated auctions: sweeps all `totalSupply` tokens

 **Implementation**: The sweeping functions use the `TokenCurrencyStorage` abstraction to handle fund transfers and emit appropriate events.
 Safety mechanisms prevent double-sweeping and ensure proper timing constraints.